BradleyChatha/jcli/README.md

 a space between the argument name and its value, then the value is treated as a positional argument instead of a named argument value, and the named argument is set to `true`: `--verbose foo`

-If the argument is defined with a value, and the value isn't `true` or `false`, and there''s an equal sign between the argument name and its value, then this is treated as an error: `--verbose=foo`
+If the argument is defined with a value, and the value isn't `true` or `false`, and there's an equal sign between the argument name and its value, then this is treated as an error: `--verbose=foo`

+Custom converters are supported for this.

 # Using JCLI without Dub

-It's possible to use JCLI without dub, especially because it has no external dependencies (other than JANSI, which is actually bundled instead of added as a proper dub dependency).
+It's possible to use JCLI without dub, especially because it has no external dependencies (other than JANSI, which is actually bundled instead of added as a proper dub dependency, why btw?).

-In fact, this library is developed under [Meson](https://mesonbuild.com) as the build tool, which means that you can easily integrated this library into your own Meson projects.
+In fact, this library is developed under [Meson](https://mesonbuild.com) as the build tool, which means that you can easily integrate this library into your own Meson projects.

 # Contributing